International Summer Exchange Program

 # not applicable to students who do not require a student visa to study in Hong Kong

-* not applicable to students whose home institutions have obtained the institutional insurance waiver covering the ISP 2016 period; copies of the students’ insurance cards are required for verification purposes
+* not applicable to students whose home institutions have obtained the institutional insurance waiver covering the program period

 ISP students are invited to a series of exclusive program activities.
-These include the orientation, campus and city tours, welcoming and farewell dinners and various workshops on Hong Kong/Chinese culture (e.g. daily Cantonese, Chinese calligraphy, ‘Wing Chun’).
-You will be given opportunities to mingle with other ISP students, local HKUST students and the staff.
+These include the orientation, campus and city tours, welcoming and farewell receptions, and various workshops on Hong Kong and Chinese culture.
+You will be given opportunities to mingle with other ISP students and HKUST students.